IPS-LMU/WebSpeechRecorderNg/README.md

 # SpeechRecorderNg

-A Speech Recording Tool implemented as an Angular module.
+A Speech Recording Tool implemented as an Angular 5 module.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Integrate SpeechRecorder module to your web application

 ### Install NPM package
 Speechrecorder module is available as NPM package.
-Add `"speechrecorderng": "0.0.53"` to the `dependencies` array property in the `package.json` file of your application.
+Add `"speechrecorderng": "0.0.64"` to the `dependencies` array property in the `package.json` file of your application.
 Run `npm install` to install the package.
 ### Module integration
 Add SpeechRecorderNg module to imports property of your `AppModule` annotation.
 The module main component `SpeechRecorder` should be activated by an Angular route.